salomoneb/talks/layout/layout_presentation.md

 ## But Why
 * Layout is not cool - there are a million other things that we could talk about.
 * Maybe for this reason that it's misunderstood?
 Fundamentals often get overlooked in pursuit of the shiny thing.
-* Programmers are often quick to dismiss layout - and CSS in general - as secondary or irrelevant to their work.
+* Programmers are often quick to dismiss layout, and CSS in general, as secondary or irrelevant to their work.
 * As web developers, we make things **for the web**.
-If you know terms like “dependency injection” and “memoization” mean, but are overwhelmed at the prospect of styling a login page, then you are missing key skills.
+If the prospect of styling a login page is overwhelming, then you are missing key skills.

 ## Goals
 * Familiarize ourselves with the fundamentals of web layout.